 You may hold the distracted driver financially accountable and seek the money to pay your medical bills and move forward with your life.
 The Las Vegas car accident lawyers at Sam & Ash Injury Law can answer your questions after a distracted driving accident.
 We believe you deserve What’s Right.

-The experienced injury attorneys at Sam & Ash, LLP, know the types of evidence to seek to build a persuasive injury case demonstrating that a driver was distracted when a crash occurred.
+The experienced injury attorneys at Sam & Ash Injury Law, know the types of evidence to seek to build a persuasive injury case demonstrating that a driver was distracted when a crash occurred.
 We will collect the evidence available and fight for the full and fair compensation you deserve.

 If you’ve been injured by a distracted driver, contact us today.
 We can review your situation and discuss the best path forward for you.
 We offer a free, no-obligation consultation.
 Call us today.

 What Is Distracted Driving?

 Distracted driving describes any action or behavior that takes a driver’s eyes off the road, hands off the wheel, or attention off the task of driving.
 Distracted driving is a broad term that covers a wide range of behaviors.

 Some of the most common forms of driver distraction include:

 - Talking, texting, or taking photographs with a cell phone